glouppe/info8006-introduction-to-ai/lecture7.md

 $e\_{t+1}$ and the old mean $\mu\_t$ .
 - If the observation is unreliable, then $\sigma\_e^2$ is large and we pay more attention to the old mean;
+- If the observation is reliable, then we pay more attention to the evidence and less to the old mean.
 - if the old mean is unreliable ($\sigma\_t^2$ is large) or the process is highly unpredictable ($\sigma\_x^2$ is large), then we pay more attention to the observation